- Exklusive Inhalte

 Protection and maintenance

-Although Larix Decidua is not acutely endangered in her natural distribution area, it is subject to the challenges of climate change, like many other tree species.
+Although Larix decidua is not acutely endangered in her natural distribution area, it is subject to the challenges of climate change, like many other tree species.
 The warming of the mountain regions could lead to the tree line hiking higher, which leads to changes in the composition of the alpine forest ecosystems.

 To protect the European larch, sustainable forestry practices are required, which ensure the preservation of biodiversity and the reforestation according to disorders.
 In protected areas, such as national parks and biosphere reserves, the natural regeneration of larch forests is promoted to ensure your long -term preservation.